How much are Wedding Flowers?

 Why Wedding Bouquets Cost More

 You might wonder why your wedding bouquet costs more than a regular bouquet from a florist.
 Your wedding bouquet features top-quality flowers sourced from expert growers.
 Typically, it includes between 40 and 80 stems.
-Florist flowers are categorised by flower head size, stem length, and overall quality.
+Florist flowers are categorized by flower head size, stem length, and overall quality.

 Avoid comparing these flowers to those from supermarkets, which are often bought in bulk and offer limited choices.
 Your bouquet will showcase a diverse array of flowers and colours.
 As florists, we purchase in bulk, so any unused flowers must be factored into your cost estimate.